Internal/External Validity and Threats

 Key Takeaways

-• Internal validity concerns whether the intervention, not another variable, caused the behavior change.
+• Internal validity concerns whether the IV — not a confound — caused the behavior change; it is about defensible causal claims for THIS case.

-• External validity concerns whether findings generalize across people, settings, behaviors, materials, or times.
+• External validity concerns whether findings generalize across people, settings, behaviors, materials, and times; it is built through replication, not asserted.

-• Single-case designs reduce threats through repeated measurement, staggered replications, reversals, and clear condition changes.
+• Single-case designs counter threats with repeated measurement, staggered replications, reversals, and crisp condition changes.

 ThreatWhat it meansDesign response

-Procedural driftStaff implement differently over timeMeasure procedural integrity
+Procedural driftImplementers deliver the IV differently over timeCollect procedural integrity data; retrain

-Single-case designs support internal validity when behavior changes in a pattern that matches the planned manipulation.
-A sudden improvement after treatment may be promising, but it is weak if a school vacation, medication change, or staff change occurred at the same time.
+Single-case designs support internal validity by producing a pattern that matches the planned manipulation.
+A sudden improvement right after treatment is promising, but it is weak evidence if a school vacation, a medication change, or a staff turnover occurred at the same moment.
+Replication at planned, staggered times is what makes coincidence implausible — if behavior changes three separate times, each time the IV is applied, history would have to coincide three times.

-When a question asks for the biggest threat, look for events that coincide with the condition change.
-When it asks for the best design improvement, choose the option that adds prediction, verification, or replication while respecting ethics and feasibility.
+When an item asks for the biggest threat, scan for an event that coincides with the condition change — that is almost always the answer.
+When it asks for the best design improvement, choose the option that adds prediction, verification, or replication while remaining ethical and feasible.
+Avoid options that 'prove' generality from a single case; that confuses internal and external validity.

 Test Your Knowledge